yohasebe/openai-chat-api-workflow/README.md

 ## Methods of Execution

 Here are three methods to run the workflow: 1) Using commands within the Alfred UI, 2) Passing selected text to the workflow, 3) Utilizing the Web UI.
 Additionally, there's a convenient method for making brief inquiries to GPT.
+All methods share the same conversation history — messages accumulate on a single scrollable page, regardless of how you send them.

 **Commands within the Alfred UI**